melikeNur/MelHa/README.md

 * &lt;escape character&gt;      ::= \
 * &lt;equality expression&gt;   ::= &lt;relational expression&gt; | &lt;equality expression&gt; == &lt;relational expression&gt; | &lt;equality expression&gt; != &lt;relational expression&gt; <br>
    Explanations about the language <br>
-  -This programming languaage contain our names:Mel was Melike and Ha was Hatice.
+  -This programming languaage contain our names:Mel was Melike and Ha was Hatice.<br>
-  -Takes a file with extension .mh.Infact if extension .MH,it confuse for Graphic File extension son only use .mh.
+  -Takes a file with extension .mh.Infact if extension .MH,it confuse for Graphic File extension son only use .mh.<br>
-  -Has if(eger), while(iken) , yap(do) ,boolean literal
+  -Has if(eger), while(iken) , yap(do) ,boolean literal<br>
-  -This programming language specializes in preparing curricula and is very easy to learn -It need only hour,classrooms,teachers and days.
+  -This programming language specializes in preparing curricula and is very easy to learn<br>
+  -It need only hour,classrooms,teachers and days.<br>